 All areas on the ground floor of the main Hall are accessible by wheelchair: a wheelchair lift provides access to two adapted bedrooms, and a modified WC is located by the Terrace Bar.

-Bedrooms are situated around the pretty, cobbled Courtyard and in the Tower Wing, with views over the marvellous gardens.
-The 62 en-suite bedrooms (16 double, 6 twin, 40 single) are tastefully furnished, with homely touches for a welcoming feel.
+Accommodation Bedrooms are situated around the pretty, cobbled Courtyard and in the Tower Wing, with views over the marvellous gardens.
+The 62 en-suite bedrooms (22 double, 5 twin, 35 single) are tastefully furnished, with homely touches for a welcoming feel.
 Each room has internet access, digital television and a direct-dial telephone, as well as tea- and coffee-making facilities and a safe for your valuables.
 Rooms are serviced daily by our housekeeping staff, and will be ready by 2pm on the day of your arrival.
-(From 5pm on Sundays).
-On the day of your departure, please vacate your room by 9am.
+On the day of your departure, please vacate your room by 11am.

 Renowned for its heritage and culture, nearby Cambridge is a fantastic city to visit.
 With splendid architecture and a host of independent shops, its medieval streets are compact enough to explore on foot.
 Don’t miss your chance to go punting – a quintessential part of any visit.
 For special occasions, you can even hire a chauffeured punt, complete with champagne and candlelight!